-This course was created by DISA and is hosted on CDSE's learning management system STEPP.
 This course does not have a final exam.

 Description: This course provides an explanation of what phishing is, as well as examples of the different types of phishing.
 It also provides guidelines to help individuals recognize phishing attempts so that appropriate actions can be taken to avoid these attacks and their consequences.
 It explains that phishing is a serious, high-tech scam and system users are the best line of defense against phishing.
 Further, it illustrates why users should always be on the lookout for phishing attempts even from people from within their organization.

 This course is designed to enable students to:

 - Describe social engineering and the methods and types of phishing attacks